 These genetic disorders cannot be cured, but often the symptoms resulting from the anemia may be alleviated with treatment as necessary.

 Some of the conditions or factors involved in acquired forms of hemolytic anemia include:

-- Autoimmune disorders—a condition in which the body produces antibodies against its own red blood cells.
-It is not well understood why this may happen, but it accounts for about half of all cases of hemolytic anemia.
+- Autoimmune disorders—conditions in which the body produces antibodies against its own red blood cells; it is not well understood why this may happen, but it accounts for about half of all cases of hemolytic anemia.
 Certain diseases such as lupus, HIV and hepatitis can increase a person's risk for it.

 - Transfusion reaction—result of blood donor-recipient incompatibility; this occurs very rarely, but when it does, it can have some serious complications.
-For more on this, see the article on Blood Banking.
+For more on this, see the article on Transfusion Medicine.

 - Infections, such as malaria and infectious mononucleosis (mono)